gagandeepahuja09/go-practice/go-cloud-native/notes/7_scalability.md

     * You shouldn't start a goroutine without knowing how it will stop.
     * If you don't know how and when a goroutine will exit, that's a potential memory leak.

+**Forever ticking tickers**
+* time.Ticker => fires repeatedly at some specified interval.
+    * Why can't we use time.Sleep instead?
+We have a better control on closing this via listening to done channel.
+* time.Timer  => fires at some point in the future.
+* Problem: running time.Ticker values contain an active goroutine that can't be cleaned up.
+* By calling ticker.Stop(), we shut down the underlying ticker allowing it to be recovered by the garbage collector.